apollographql/apollo-ios-dev/docs/DesignNotes/apollo-ios-pagination.md

 Using an `actor` is not without its added complexity.
 Because the `actor` operates in an isolated context, any `Task` outside of that context cannot access or modify the `actor`'s properties.
 If we are to use a `Task` outside of the `actor`'s context, we must ensure that the `actor` makes the modification or that the the modification is made from within the `actor`'s context.
 The compiler will prevent us from doing otherwise, but we must be aware of this limitation.
 This leads to declaring specific functions which set or modify the values of an `actor`'s properties.

-A further consequence is that the team must learn about Swift Concurrency concepts in order to understand how the `GraphQLQueryPager.Actor` works.
+A further consequence is that the team must learn about Swift Concurrency concepts in order to understand how the `AsyncGraphQLQueryPager` works.
 By and large, we've avoided having to do so as our application doesn't make use of Swift's concurrency model or APIs.
 However, as Apple further takes the platform and language in the direction of Swift concurrency, we will need to learn about these concepts as time marches on.
 Perhaps this may be the start of that journey, and the point where we begin using small `actor` types to solve problems that we may not have been able to easily solve otherwise.

 ## Alternatives Considered